anonymousera/story-generator-llm-as-judge/DESIGN.md

 - No bad words or inappropriate content
 - No political or religious content
 - No controversial content
+- Appropriate regardless of:
-- Appropriate regardless of race, gender, or ethnicity
+    - race, gender, or ethnicity
-- Appropriate regardless of religious/spiritual background
+    - religious/spiritual background
-- Appropriate regardless of educational background
+    - educational background
-- Appropriate regardless of socioeconomic background
+    - socioeconomic background
-- Appropriate regardless of cultural background
+    - cultural background
-- Appropriate regardless of disability background
+    - disability background
-- Appropriate regardless of sexual orientation
+    - sexual orientation
-- Appropriate regardless of gender identity
+    - gender identity

 **Preferred** (shortfalls can still print, optionally with a WARNING):